CocoOreo/money-management/README.md

 # Money-management
-A Money Management App for mobiles based on Reanct
+A Money Management App for mobiles based on React

 ## Screenshots
 ### Detail Page